-Mini SIM, micro SIM, nano SIM: what is the difference?
+Mini SIM, micro SIM Card, nano SIM: what is the difference?

 The manufacturers of smartphones and tablets evolved the SIM card slots to be of a precise size, otherwise the products used by the consumer is not compatible.
 What is the difference between a SIM card, a mini, micro or nano SIM?
 As many users are confused about the sizes and specifications of different SIM card types, and whose answers unfortunately are often wrong, incomplete, or not updated.
 We bring to you all the required information about the various kind of SIM cards and all other information related to it.